Archive-Puma/T2WarBot/README.md

 python3 t2warbot.py
 ```

-You can specify a file with all the usernames, line by line, in the following way:
+You can specify the file with all the usernames in the following way (`alumnos.txt` by default):

 ```sh
 python3 t2warbot.py people.txt